juju/docs/src/en/config-digitalocean.md

 juju switch digitalocean
 ```

-To bootstrap a Digital Ocean environment, you will need to route the command
+To bootstrap a DigitalOcean environment, you will need to route the command
 through the docean plugin that we installed via `pip`.

 ```bash